On January 25, 2023, Halton Regional Council approved the 2023 Budget and Business Plan.

 Highlights of investments

-- State-of-Good-Repair program: $8.0 million increase in transfers to support the water and wastewater state-of-good-repair capital program;
+- State-of-Good-Repair Program: $7.9 million increased investment to support the water and wastewater state-of-good-repair capital program, and $1.0 million increased investment to support the transportation capital program.

-If you require this document in an alternate format:
+Both files are now compatible with screen readers.
+If you require either document in an alternate format: